cj-wang/mean-start/README.md

 ```
 The script starts 2 servers at the backgroud concurrently:

-* angular-cli dev server, starts at http://localhost:4200/, serving the angular app.
+* `angular-cli` dev server, starts at http://localhost:4200/, serving the angular app.
 The angular app will automatically reload if you change any of the client source files.

-* express server, starts at http://localhost:3000/, serving the REST APIs.
+* `express` server, starts at http://localhost:3000/, serving the REST APIs.
-The express server will be automatically restarted by `supervisor` if you change any of the server source files.
+The server will be automatically restarted by `supervisor` if you change any of the server source files.

 The `angular-cli` dev server is configured to proxy all API calls to http://localhost:4200/api to go to `express` server http://localhost:3000/api,
 so that the whole app is available at [http://localhost:4200/](http://localhost:4200/).